DragonSenses/Algorithms/LeetCode/16-3sum-closest/problem.md

 - **Sorting Algorithm**: The space complexity depends on the implementation of the sorting algorithm.
 As for the case with Java's `Arrays.sort()`, it depends on the type of elements being sorted:
   - **Primitive Types**: For sorting primitive types like `int`, `char`, `float`, etc., `Arrays.sort()` uses a dual-pivot Quicksort algorithm with a space complexity of \( O(\log n) \) due to the recursive nature of Quicksort.
   - **Object Types**: For sorting objects, `Arrays.sort()` uses a modified Timsort algorithm with a space complexity of \( O(n) \) because of the additional memory required for temporary arrays used in the merge process.

+# Binary Search Approach

+### Intuition

+1. **Comparison to Two-Pointer Approach**:
+   - In the two-pointer approach, we fix one number and use two pointers to enumerate pairs.
+In this binary search approach, we fix two numbers and use binary search to find the third complement number.

+2. **Efficiency**:
+   - This method is less efficient than the two-pointer approach but can be more intuitive to develop.

+3. **Handling Complement**:
+   - We may not find the exact complement number.
+Instead, we check the differences between the complement and the next higher and previous lower numbers.

+4. **Example**:
+   - For instance, if the complement is 42 and our array is `[-10, -4, 15, 30, 60]`, the next higher number is 60 (with a difference of -18), and the previous lower number is 30 (with a difference of 12).